duplode/duplode.github.io/src/posts/_distributive-connection.md

 we should be able to claim `chart` and `chartDist` are morally the same, providing the same extractors with subtly different types.

-(On a meta note, while I believe the following argument suffices for the task at hand, it is not as crystalline as the derivations elsewhere in this post.
-Upgrading it to a proper proof will probably require a difficult parametricity maneuver or a clever categorial trick, and I haven't managed to divine either of them yet.)
+(Meta note: while I believe the following argument suffices for the task at hand, it is not as crystalline as the derivations elsewhere in this post.
+Upgrading it to a proper proof will probably require some tricky parametricity maneuver which I haven't managed to fully figure out yet.)

 Let's turn to the composition law, the one we haven't touched so far: